 The bottom bracket is lower and the wheelbase is longer too (1036mm vs 976mm); having a longer wheelbase and lower headtube angle results in more controlled, more confident steering and a more stable ride – especially important on uneven terrain.

-Although it doesn’t look like a big difference, in frame geometry terms these small tweaks make a massive change to the bike and how it handles.
+Although it doesn’t look like a big difference in numbers wise, in frame geometry terms these small tweaks make a massive change to the bike and how it handles.

 Disc brakes dominate gravel bikes, and it’s easy to see why; better-stopping power, increased reliability and more frame clearance are just some of the key benefits of running disc brakes.
 The ability of disc brakes to handle adverse conditions is perhaps the crucial factor, as they are not as affected by rain and mud when compared to their rim-brake counterparts.